 A variety of companies allow you to peer behind the scenes at a company without being stuck with the same info everyone else is using.
 Our platform can give you insider access to company operations information, all of which can help you quickly locate vertical specific add-on targets that could be useful for your portfolio.

 Similar to turbocharging your current network, don’t fly into conferences blind.
 SourceScrub offers a variety of tools that allow you to find good leads before you hit the virtual “conference floor.”
 Mingling has fundamentally changed in the post COVID era, but that almost makes it easier to quickly research contacts on the fly.

 Add-Ons That Add Value

 Similarly to larger mergers and acquisitions, add-on acquisitions are advantageous for both buyers and sellers in a number of ways.
 It’s an efficient means for PE firms to add value to a portfolio with considerably less risk than larger acquisitions.
-For a successful add-on acquisition to take place, it’s important that both companies are able to align and strategically integrate
+For a successful add-on acquisition to take place, it’s important that both companies are able to align and strategically integrate their synergies.

 Determining which prospective add-on acquisitions have the most potential for success is a matter of in-depth research and evaluation.
 PE firms and investment banks use tools like SourceScrub’s deal sourcing and M&A platform to identify potential add-on acquisitions, and more.
 Request a SourceScrub demo today and find out if an add-on acquisition is the right fit.